iblazhko/fake-bootstrap/README.md

 .NET Core needs to be installed so that `dotnet` command is available.

-If you are on Linux, it is recommended to install PowerShell Core:
+If you are on Linux, you can install PowerShell Core:
 <https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-linux>
+and use exactly the same build scripts on both Linux and Windows.

 ## Installation